 Prosecution files are not public records in their entirety.
 Certain categories of documents are protected.
 At no time before final judgment and sentence in a criminal case are documents from District Attorney files available for review.
 Requests for access to closed files are considered and certain records may be made available for review.

-If a media representative is denied access to criminal justice information, he or she shall be given an explanation as to the reason for the denial.
+If a media representative is denied access to criminal justice information, they shall be given an explanation as to the reason for the denial.
 In accordance with criminal justice records law, if a written request is made, a written response will also be provided within the time allowed by the Colorado Revised Statutes 24-72-305.

-Copies of records may be made available at our standard Discovery fees: $0.25 per page is charged for scanned or paper copies; $15 per disc for media, and a research fee of $25 may be charged for retrieving files stored off site.
+As authorized by C.R.S.
+24-72-306 criminal justice agencies may assess reasonable fees.
+Copies of records may be made available at $0.25 per page for scanned or paper copies and $15 per disc for media.
+A research or retrieval fee of $25 may be charged for retrieving files stored off site.
 If the time needed to fulfill the request exceeds one hour a reasonable hourly rate may be assessed.

 Requests from Non-Media

 Records requests, other than those made by the media, should be made to the Discovery Unit.
 If the records requested are not considered “discovery” then the records request form should be used.

 Social media is an important resource for the community and government.
 Follow us on Facebook and Twitter @ColoradoDA1 for the latest information about crime prevention tips, programs, and current events.

 See our News page for the latest news from the District Attorney's Office.